Geofencing: Target Customers Based on Where They Go

 Starting around $1,800/month

-Higher attention, brand awareness, event follow-up
+Higher attention, brand awareness, event follow-up, retargeting.

 Streaming / Connected TV

-Starting around $4,200/month
+Starting at $4,200/month

-Big-screen awareness, political campaigns, premium brand campaigns
+Big-screen awareness, political campaigns, premium brand campaigns, household-level reach.

 Campaign Type Starting Budget Common Use